Watch Video – IMPORTDATA Function in Google Sheets

 Now let’s take an example and see how to fetch the data using IMPORTDATA function in Google Sheets.

-Below is the URL of the 2010 census data of population change in the US (state-wise).
+Below is the 2010 census data of population change in the US (state-wise).

 If you go to this URL, it will open the .csv file that looks as shown below: